PiporGames/wfc-patcher-wii/README.md

 Each directory includes its own README file with more detailed information on the section.

+Working with Python 3.10.
+Use make.sh -all to generate all content.
+This fork has been setup to only generate MKWii patches.

 # License
 Unless a file explicitly states otherwise, everything in this repository is licensed under a custom BSD-style license detailed in the [LICENSE](LICENSE) file.
 The purpose of this license is to allow easy integration into